antgres/dotfiles/docs/secure-boot-overview.rst

 performing platform setup, BL1 determines if a Firmware Update (FWU) is required or to proceed with the normal boot process.
 [ATD1]

 BL1 loads and passes control to BL2 at EL1-Secure.
-BL2 initalizes
+BL2 initializes
-architecture and plattform specific code.
-After that BL2 loads the BL31 image (the EL3 Runtime Software image), and the optional BL32 image, into trusted SRAM and the BL33 image into non-secure memory as defined by the platform.
+architecture and platform specific code.
+After that, BL2 loads the BL31 image (the EL3 Runtime Software image), and the optional BL32 image, into trusted SRAM and the BL33 image into non-secure memory as defined by the platform.
 Finally, BL2 passes control back to BL1 to call the BL31 entrypoint and, once secure state initialization is complete, the BL33 entry point.
 [ATD1]

-BL31 initalizes more architecture, plattform and runtime specific code and services.
+BL31 initializes more architecture, platform and runtime specific code and services.
 If a BL32 image is detected a Secure-EL1 Payload Dispatcher (SPD) service is needed to initialize the image.
 [ATD1]